Jrbartone/a3-persistence/README.md

 your glitch link e.g. http://a3-jrbartone.glitch.me

    If you think you liked My Travel Dictionary 1 you're gonna love this.
-It's the same app except with user
+It's the same app except with a full login service and persistent data storage.
+In this version of the app, multiple users can exist and have their own travel dictionaries.
+You can only create an account if you're already logged in as someone else, which is a strange design choice but prevents other students from messing with my database. (admin, admin is the default login info.
+Accounts a,a and Joe,a also exist.)

 Middleware packages
 - 1: passport: Locally authenticates the User and Password in my db